maisam2004/dental_clinic/dentalhealthyclinic/README2.md

 - Navigate to IAM by searching for it on the AWS Services Menu.
 Once on the IAM page, proceed with the following steps:
 - Under User Groups, click on Create New Group.
-- Suggested Name: group-fungi-fantasy (the group name combined with the project name)
+- Suggested Name: healthydental (the group name combined with the project name)
 - Tags are optional but must be clicked to access the review policy page.
 - Select the newly created group from User Groups and move to the Permissions tab.
 - Click on the Add Permissions dropdown and select Attach Policies.